COVID-19 Destination Updates

 What about air travel to Cumberland Valley?

-If you must travel by plane to our region at this time, click here to read about the proactive steps being taken by Harrisburg International Airport to protect the health of passengers, employees, and others.
+If you travel by plane to our region at this time, click here to read about the proactive steps being taken by Harrisburg International Airport to protect the health of passengers, employees, and others.
+As of June 30, long-term parking remains closed.
+Parking is available in the garage at a reduced rate of $10/day.
+The plan is for long-term parking to resume in the fall.